 Our materials chemistry research group mainly focuses on conceiving new organic materials, designing efficient (short) synthetic routes to prepare them, and then testing their properties.
 The types of materials we currently target include organic small molecules, oligomers, and polymers in the form of amorphous, crystalline, and liquid-crystalline materials.
-We select existing electronically conjugated building blocks, or build new ones, and modify them chemically to rationally engineer their (opto)electronic properties and processability.
-Our target applications are active components of low-cost consumer electronics like field-effect transistors and solar cells.
+We select existing building blocks, or build new ones, and modify them chemically to rationally engineer their physical properties and processability.
+We employ more modern controlled radical polymerizations, as well as well-established "bread and butter" step polymerizations.

 Guo, X.; Kim, F.S.; Seger, M.J.; Jenekhe, S.A.; Watson, M.D.
 "Naphthalene Diimide-Based Polymer Semiconductors: Synthesis, Structure-Property Correlations, and n-Channel and Ambipolar Field-Effect Transistors" Chem.
 Mater.
 2012, 24, 1434-1442.
 DOI 10.1021/cm2034273

 Guo, X.; Watson, M.D.
 "Pyromellitic Diimide-Based Donor-Acceptor Poly(phenylene ethynylene)s" Macromolecules, 2011, 44, 6711-6716.
 DOI 10.1021/ma2009063